Terms and Conditions

 • Rule 2: Subscribers shall not personally attack or make characterizations that question a person's motives, qualifications, or attributes.
 Abusive, profane, and threatening language is strictly prohibited.

 • Rule 2.1: Keep criticism on an objective, topic-focused basis that is factually verifiable.
 Robust debate is encouraged.
 Personal commentary about the character, competence or motive of another person is prohibited.
 Because negative statements that impugn someone's professional qualifications can cause substantial economic and emotional harm, this is an area for scrutiny.
 Remember that false statements that harm someone's reputation can be actionable as libel.
-APA reserves the right to edit or delete a post if there has been a severe violation of the guidelines.
+APA reserves the right to edit or delete a post or discussion thread if there has been a severe violation of the guidelines.

 • Rule 3: Subscribers shall not intentionally interfere with or disrupt other forum members, network services, or network equipment.
-This includes distribution of unsolicited advertisement or chain letters, and the propagation of computer worms or viruses.
+This includes distribution of unsolicited advertisements or chain letters, and the propagation of computer worms or viruses.

 Etiquette

-Subscribers should follow the Listserv etiquette below.
+Subscribers should follow APA Communities etiquette below.

 3. Do not include images or attachments unless necessary.